 Major programs are put together by the students in consultation with their advisors.
 The programs reflect the individual interests and needs of the students.
 The department requires that a program proposal, including all music courses previously taken and those planned for the future, be submitted at the time of application to be a major.
-A major program should have a healthy balance between classroom courses (history, theory, style) and performance courses (private instrumental and vocal instruction, ensemble).
+A major program should have a healthy balance between courses in music history and culture; courses in music analysis, theory and composition; and courses in performance.
 It is a fundamental principle of the Wesleyan music program that the study of music and the experience of music should reinforce and inspire each other.
 A major program must show evidence of work in at least one musical tradition outside the area of the student’s prime concentration.
 The understanding that comes with new experiences is an essential part of the music opportunity at Wesleyan.

-The possible foci of study include Western classical music; new music with an emphasis on acoustical explorations; African American, Indonesian, Indian, and African musics; and European and American music outside the art tradition.
+A music major's possible foci of study include Western classical music; new and experimental music; African American, Indonesian, Indian, and African musics; and European and American music outside the art tradition.
 These and other possibilities are not mutually exclusive but can be studied in combinations that reflect the interests of individual students.
 The music profession is international.
 In many areas of music study, at least one foreign language is essential.

 Prerequisites to the music major:

-- 1 performance course - Private lessons taken before the junior year (MUSC405) will satisfy the prerequisite but will not count toward the course requirements for the major.
+Note: MUSC405 satisfies the prerequisite but will not count toward the requirements for the major.